ElektraInitiative/PermaplanT/doc/related.md

 - concept for menu should be simpler
 - doesn't have rows of plants (but only areas if chosen by user)
 - there is no "magic stick"

+---

+# powerplant

+## Summary

+[powerplant](https://wiki.ecohackerfarm.org/powerplant:software_specification) is a FLOSS MIT-licensed web app, which is inactive since a few years.

+## Similarities

+- technology: react
+- goals: yield

+## Differences

+- focus on offline functionality and less on collaboration
+- focus on beds
+- quite different in technology: uses JavaScript instead of TypeScript/Rust

+## Interesting Ideas

+- provides an easy to follow schedule for planting, transplanting, and harvesting
+- gives suggestions which plants should be grown in which environment - location, climate, …
+- see [here](https://wiki.ecohackerfarm.org/companion_planting:software) for several other even longer inactive projects